 CARRA is pleased to announce that through a partnership with Brigham and Women’s Hospital and Harvard Medical School we are able to select one CARRA member to participate in the VERITY/Brigham Course in Rheumatology Clinical Research in Boston, MA at Brigham and Women’s Hospital.

-Baseline Description of the Juvenile Localized Scleroderma Subgroup From the Childhood Arthritis and Rheumatology Research Alliance Legacy Registry
+Demographic, clinical, and treatment characteristics of the juvenile primary fibromyalgia syndrome cohort enrolled in the Childhood Arthritis and Rheumatology Research Alliance Legacy Registry

 In my last President’s message I looked back at events from the prior six months.
 On this occasion I would like to look forward.
 CARRA members are engaged in a number of exciting projects that will have impact on our community, and I would like to highlight a few of these for you.

 First, preparations are well underway for the upcoming 2019 CARRA Annual Scientific Meeting, to be held April 10-13 in Louisville KY.
 The Annual Meeting Planning Committee has put together a great agenda following the same general plan of recent years, with Pre-meeting conferences for the Pediatric Ultrasound Course and sessions for Research Coordinators, Fellows and Early Investigators and General sessions built around individual workgroup activities.
 There will be three plenary talks including a ‘Great Debate’ on Treat-to-Target featuring Angelo Ravelli and Dan Solomon, a session on PROMIS measures and PROs from the PEPR consortium featuring Jim Witter (NIAMS) and Bryce Reeve (UNC), and a session on advances in pain research featuring Gary Walco.
 Information on Registration and hotel reservations is available on the CARRA website